tgarciabotero/FluEgg/README.md

 the authorized or unauthorized use of the information.

 ==============================================================================
-Copyrights and Licenses for Third Party Software Distributed with LARVEL:
+Copyrights and Licenses for Third Party Software Distributed with FluEgg:
 ==============================================================================
 The FluEgg program contains code written by third parties.
 Such software will have its own individual LICENSE.TXT file in the directory in which it appears.